gardehal/python-playlist/README.md

 - All commands can be seen by entering the command "help".
 - Sources currently supported for fetch: YouTube (channels).
 - All data is stored locally in human readable JSON files in the path specified in the .env setting LOCAL_STORAGE_PATH.
 This defaults to "C:/python/playlists".
 To edit data, it's easier to change these text files directly, as long as you adhere to the JSON format.
+- 2022-04-30: An update in the StreamSource model requires a refactoring of the data.
+    - Refactor available under the command `refactor`, eg. $ `python main.py refactor`
+    - Example of a changed entity: `... "lastFetchedId": "abc123def", ...` -> `... "lastFetchedIds": ["abc123def"], ...`

 ## Examples